 As per direction from Courts NSW, all schools/universities etc. attempting to enter the Courts will be refused entry due to the current measures to manage the Co-vid 19.

 The Chief Magistrate of the Local Court in accordance with section 7(1) of the Court Security Act 2005 has ordered that members of the public who do not have a legitimate reason associated with a particular matter listed before the Local Court of New South Wales or in relation to the exercise of the Jurisdiction of the Local Court not be admitted to the Local Court premises.
 This order is reviewed every 28 days and can be extended in accordance with Section 7(1B) of the Court Security Act 2005.
-The current order was issued on 13 July 2020.

 Click here read the full Order from Judge Graeme Henson AM, Chief Magistrate of the Local Court.